-He uses rewards methods to encourage his followers to come forward with information about the spy.
+He uses reward methods to encourage his followers to come forward with information about the spy.
 He employed the framework for dealing with the expectations effectively in his regime.
-However, he soon received a good deal of his extreme actions following a violation by the US Senate.
+However, he soon received a good deal for his extreme actions following a violation by the US Senate.

 The business world has many examples of leadership transaction styles.
 Sir Alan Sugar is a British businessman who, through his successful leadership, took the Amstradr organization to great heights.
 His real-life TV show ‘The Apprentice’ was clear in his dealings with the ongoing transaction.

 The show clearly shows the nature and style of leadership of this style, which can proceed with Sir Allan’s orders.
 Sir Allan also realized the importance of following rules and rules.
 She will often put her head down for business improvement.